 This page is decicated to people that want to visit Mainz and have not much time (e.g. when you are here for business or the city is part of a trip).

 When you are in the Rhein-Main Area (second largest metropolitan region in Germany, with a total population exceeding 5.8 million with the larger urban zones Frankfurt am Main, Darmstadt, Wiesbaden and Mainz) it’s worth to stop by in Mainz, even for one day or evening.
-Since we are hosting a lot of Pentaho trainings in Mainz with international people, I decided to write about some famous places here.
+Since we hosted a lot of Pentaho events in Mainz (including the first, back in 2008, and 10th anniversary Pentaho Community Meeting in 2017) with international people, I decided to write about some famous places here.
 Please be aware that this is a pure subjective list and nevertheless I hope this will make Mainz a beautiful place to remember.

 Short Facts about Mainz